Awetí language

-The Awetí language or Aweti language, is one of the Tupian languages of Central Brazil.
-Spoken by the indigenous people that live along the Upper Xingu River, the language is in danger of becoming extinct with a declining 150 living speakers.
-The Aweti people live in a multilingual area due to various indigenous people settling there from various regions.
-In search of refuge many people have relocated to the reserve as a result of European colonialism.
+The Awetí or Aweti language is one of the Tupian languages of Central Brazil.
+Spoken by the indigenous Aweti people that live along the Upper Xingu River, the language is in danger of becoming extinct with a declining 150 living speakers.

 Sociolinguistic situation

 In 2002 there was a major shift in the Xingu tribe.
 A group of Aweti people separated from the main village and built their own.
 Because the family spoke both Aweti and Kamaiura it lessened the amount of Aweti speakers in the main village and it continued to decrease the amount of Aweti speakers in the new village as they began to communicate in Kamaiura only.
 Because of this many Aweti people only speak Kamaiura today.
 Most Aweti people are multilingual.
-Portuguese is the main language of Brazil so a lot of Aweti people also speak Portuguese especially the younger generation since that is what is spoken at school.
+Portuguese is the main language of Brazil, so a lot of Aweti people also speak Portuguese, especially the younger generation, since that is what is spoken at school.